scottwarren/code-showcase/README.md

 ### Global Dependency Information

-* Node
+- Node
-  * Version I have installed: `v8.12.0` -- latest LTS of version 8
+  - Version I have installed: `10.11.0`
-* NVM
+- NVM
-  * Version I have installed: `0.33.2`
+  - Version I have installed: `0.33.2`
-  * Why: Using NVM to manage Node version's between the frontend and backend
+  - Why: Using NVM to keep the Node versions between the frontend and backend consistent
-* Nodemon
+- Nodemon
-  * Version: I have installed: `1.18.4`
+  - Version: I have installed: `1.18.4`
-  * Why: Nodemon runs locally and updates the API upon API file changes -- useful for development
+  - Why: Nodemon runs locally and updates the API upon API file changes -- useful for development